Eye of the Demon (1987)

 Suddenly, Linda is the prime target for a sacrifice but she can't find a way to escape the island at all.

-We also spot a good presence by Beatrice Glover welcoming them to their new home by showing Linda and Jerry around as well as a nice appearance by Nicholas and Matty as a married couple welcoming them with a housewarming gift of fruit which looked almost like heartwarming neighbors.
+Their neighbors Nicholas and Matty welcome them with a housewarming gift of fruit which looked almost like heartwarming neighbors.
 Suddenly all their moods change after they find out that they have a dog which is a nice look at the dog going wild and unfriendly.
+To top it all off they have a black cat adding more mysterious moments wondering if they are witches.

-A perfect shot on Beatrice approaching towards Slater too closely as if she was coming on too strong.
+Slater comes to visit with Beatrice approaching towards Slater too closely as if she was coming on too strong.
+This moment for sure gave me the chills wonder if she will try to make out with him.

-We spot an effective conversation between Linda when she tries to get Jerry to look at her and talk to her as he shows a negative attitude which was neatly done.
+Linda tries to get Jerry to look at her and talk to her as he shows a negative attitude which was neatly done.
+There's more of this which he gets more and more aggresive as this left a clue he was being possessed or something to hide.
+For sure this was well done.

 There's a good conversation between Linda and Debbi when they go into a room during an open house party noticing some strange stuff in there.

-A perfect moment with Linda approaching the old man and a discussion happens about what is going on in the village.
+Finally she goes up in the attic to where the old man and a discussion happens about what is going on in the village.
+This for sure was fun to watch.

 Tim Matheson

-(Jerry Lebon) shows nice stressed out attitude as her newlywed husband and deleveloped a character quite well.
+(Jerry Lebon) shows nice stressed out attitude as her newlywed husband and developed a character quite well.
 Does well acting negative as well as getting emotional in a certain scene of the flick.
-Performs well towards his onscreen wife when he convinces her that he's innocent on an incident.
+Was convincing when acting intense or losing it.
+Was perfectly energetic too offering terrific adrenaline.
+Probably one of the best in the cast.

 Barbara Billingsley